Epistemic vs. Counterfactual Fairness in Allocation of Resources: Experimental Results

-When \swapopt{} (\Cref{fig:mosaic-swap_is_opt} in the Appendix) participants swap their bundles more often under the \sEF{1} and \EF{1} treatments, where it is easy to see that their bundle has lower value than that of another pirate.
-Under the \HEF{k} treatment, where the allocation of some goods is hidden, participants perceive significantly lower envy even when they are allocated a lower valued bundle.

-Among \stayopt{} questions, where the participant's bundle has the highest reward among the bundles of all pirates, we observe that \sEF{1} allocations have significantly lower perceived envy than \HEF{k} allocations, which in turn demonstrate a lower envy than \EF{1} allocations (see \Cref{fig:mosaic-stay_is_opt}).

-Participants subjected to the \sEF{1} treatment could verify with certainty that their bundles have the highest value since all goods were visible.
-It may not be possible to make such determinations under the \HEF{1} and \HEF{2} treatments, where goods may be hidden to eliminate envy between other pairs of pirates.
+Among \stayopt{} scenarios (\cref{fig:mosaic-stay_is_opt}), we observe that \sEF{1} allocations are perceived with significantly lower envy than \HEF{k} allocations, and in turn \EF{1} allocations.
+Participants of the \sEF{1} treatment could verify with certainty that their bundles have the highest value since all goods were visible.
+It may not be possible to make such determinations under the \HEF{1} and \HEF{2} treatments, where goods may be hidden.
 Indeed, the hidden goods may all be allocated to another pirate, hypothetically raising the value of that pirate's bundle to be the highest, justifying a swap.
+Surprisingly, \HEF{0} and \EF{1} induce higher envy than \sEF{1} allocations, despite it being equally possible to verify that the participant's bundle has the highest value.
+This may be due to \emph{framing effect} biases by which participants may not have incorrectly assumed that goods were missing \citep{tversky1985framing}.
+However, further tests are needed to confirm this conjecture.
+Swap rates between either \HEF{k} and \EF{1}, and \HEF{2} and \sEF{1}, are not statistically significant in this case.

+When \swapopt{} (\cref{fig:mosaic-swap_is_opt} in the appendix), participants swap their bundles significantly less under the \HEF{k} treatment than the \sEF{1} and \EF{1} treatments.
+This supports our overall conclusion that participants desire allocations that are not visibly unfair.
+Since all goods are visible under the \sEF{1} and \EF{1} treatments, the participant has clear evidence that her allocated bundle has a lower value than that of another pirate.
+Under the \HEF{k} treatment, rather, where the allocation of some goods is hidden, participants perceive significantly lower envy even when they are allocated a lower-valued bundle.
+Recall that \HEF{0} is equivalent to \EF{}, so there are no such scenarios when \swapopt{}. \end{paragraph}